 *If you do not remember your FSA ID, you can access it online at fsaid.ed.gov

 After you graduate, drop to a less than half time status, or are no longer enrolled, you are required to complete exit counseling.
 Exit counseling prepares a borrower for repayment by reviewing borrowing history, identifying loan servicers, forecasting monthly payment schedules, identifying repayment plans, and provides strategies for successful repayment.
 You can complete this counseling requirement online by:

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education's online database for federal student loan borrowers.
 NSLDS receives data from schools, loan guarantee agencies, the Direct Loan program and other Department of Education programs.
 This online resource allows you to be an educated borrower by providing loan types, loan amounts, loan servicers, and disbursement dates.
 These details are the first steps in determining the repayment plans that is right for you to successfully manage your debt.

 Repayment for Federal Direct Loans begins six months after you graduate, withdraw, stop attending, or your enrollment status is less than half-time.
 The standard repayment term is ten years and the interest rate may vary depending on the type of Direct Loan and the disbursement date.

 A loan servicer is a company that handles the billing and other services on your federal student loan.
-Your loan is assigned to a loan servicer by the U.S. Department of Education after your entire loan amount is disbursed (paid out).
-The loan servicer will work with you on repayment plans and loan consolidation and will assist you with other tasks related to your federal student loan.
+Your loan is assigned to a loan servicer by the U.S. Department of Education.
+The loan servicer will provide regular updates on the status of your Direct Loan, work with you on repayment plans, loan consolidation, and will assist you with other tasks related to your federal student loan.
 It is important to maintain contact with your loan servicer.
 If your circumstances change at any time during your repayment period, your loan servicer will be able to help.
 For more information about loan servicers, visit the Federal Student Aid Site.